RisingStack/react-easy-state/README.md

 ### How do I derive local stores from props (getDerivedStateFromProps)?

-Components wrapped with `view` have an extra static `deriveStoresFromProps` lifecycle method, which works similarly to the vanilla `getDerivedStateFromProps`.
+Class components wrapped with `view` have an extra static `deriveStoresFromProps` lifecycle method, which works similarly to the vanilla `getDerivedStateFromProps`.

 ```jsx
 import React, { Component } from 'react'